drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 2) Once your video file is uploaded, in Youtube:

+- In Video Manage, click the dropdown next to your video.

 - Select Create new subtitles or CC.
-We want to make CCs here.
+This takes you to a page entitled "Manage subtitles and closed captions".
+In the dropdown named "new subtitles or CC", choose

 - Underneath the video, click Transcribe and set timings.